percona/psmysql-docs/docs/audit-log-plugin.md

 | Dynamic:       | Yes                |
 | Data type      | String             |

-This variable is used to specify the list of commands for which Filtering by database is applied.
-The value can be `NULL` or comma separated list of commands.
-If this variable is set, then audit_log_include_databases must be unset, and vice versa.
+Use this variable to specify the databases to be filtered.
+The value can be NULL or a comma-separated list of databases if you set this variable, unset `audit_log_include_databases`, and vice versa.

 ### `audit_log_format`